dionys/mojox-transaction-websocket76/README.md

-NAME

-MojoX::Transaction::WebSocket76 - WebSocket version hixie-76 transaction
+# MojoX::Transaction::WebSocket76 - WebSocket version hixie-76 transaction container
-container

-DESCRIPTION

 MojoX::Transaction::WebSocket76 is a container for WebSocket transactions as described in the hixie-76 draft.
 Support for this version of the protocol was removed in Mojolicious 1.17.
 However, only old versions of the Safari browser (5.0.1) support it.

-INSTALLATION
+## Installation

 To install this module, run the following commands: